icabp-coderdojo-projects/html/coder-dojo-homepage/v1/README.md

 - Size images better with CSS
 - Add margins between sections with CSS
 - Using divs/container classes to center content and impose max width on centred content.
+- Using grid for section images and text
 - Using flex/grid to place grouped elements side by side
+- Make all clickable images links
-- Make the coderdojo and raspberry pi logos links
+- Style buttons and links
 - Add embedded video with placeholder image
 - Add some Javascript to the site (on the form, on the login button)
 - Get everyone's attempts hosted on a subdir of the repo's GitHub page